Dooez/trait-poly/README.md

     - [x] cv-qualified `trait_ref<T>`
     - [x] Upcasting to `explicit_supertrait<S, T>` via `trait_cast<S>`
     - [ ] (?)
 Runtime type identification for implementations.
 Compile-time constructed identifiers stored in vtables, e.g., via `bool trp::is_underlying_type<Impl>(const trait_ref<T>&)`.
     - [ ] (?)
+Downcasting after checking type identification.
-Conversion to supertraits for allocator-aware handles by constructing vtables at runtime.
+    - [ ] (?)
+Conversion to non-explicit supertraits for allocator-aware handles by constructing vtables at runtime.

 ## Limitations
 Compilation is relatively slow.
+Some effort was put to minimize repeated evalutation in implementation.
-Clang may require `-fconstexpr-steps` with higher number to succesfuuly compile.
+Compilers may require `-fconstexpr-steps` with high number to successfully compile.
 `static constexpr` trait data members are supported by GCC only.
-Big number of trait methods causes compilation error in Clang.
-Probably caused by `template for` over the members.
 `clangd` works but exhibits significant delays when handling trait objects.
 Some patterns in the `trp` implementation could be updated to more modern and cleaner versions with additional C++26 features as compiler support matures.